jasmcaus/caer/README.md

 ## Contribution Guidelines

 If you have improvements to `caer`, send us your pull requests!
 We'd love to accept your patches!
-We strongly encourage you to go through the [Contribution Guidelines](CONTRIBUTING.md)
+We strongly encourage you to go through the [Contribution Guidelines](CONTRIBUTING.md).

-One of our maintainers will be assigned to review your pull requests.
-Once the pull requests are approved and pass continuous integration checks, a `ready to pull` label will be applied to your change.
-This means we are working on getting your pull request submitted to our internal repository.
-Once the change has been submitted internally, your pull request will be merged automatically on GitHub.

 If you want to contribute, start working through the `caer` codebase, navigate to the [Issues](https://github.com/jasmcaus/caer/issues) tab and start looking through interesting issues.

-Current contributors can be viewed either from the [CONTRIBUTORS](https://github.com/jasmcaus/caer/blob/master/CONTRIBUTORS) or by using the `caer.__contributors__` command
+Current contributors can be viewed either from the [CONTRIBUTORS](https://github.com/jasmcaus/caer/blob/master/CONTRIBUTORS) file or by using the `caer.__contributors__` command

 ## License